 RSE and Health Education is taught within the programmes of study relating to Myself, My Independence and My Wellbeing in both of the schools' curriculum models.
-It is incorporated as part of the school day where peer relationships are developing and as discreet blocks of lessons.
+It is incorporated as part of the school day were peer relationships are developing and as discreet blocks of lessons.
 Biological aspects of RSE are delivered through the science curriculum and other aspects may be included in Religious Education (RE).
+RSE learning in personalised.
+We use a range of strategies and teaching methods so that each learner can access learning in a way that ensures it is accessible to meet their needs.